bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 **C# member variable:** `int m_reprojectionFrames` \
 Number of history frames to use for reprojection.
 Increasing can improve performance, but at the cost of quality.

-Be aware that Temporal Anti-Aliasing (TAA) can make the clouds appear blurry when using reprojection.
+Be aware that Temporal Anti-Aliasing (TAA) can make the clouds appear blurry when using reprojection, though less so than in versions prior to 1.5.
 <div class="img-block">
     <div class="img-row">
         <div class="img-col"><img src="img/procedural_cloud_volume/no_reproj.jpg"/></div>